Quintessence dark energy model in non-linear $f(Q)$ theory with bulk-viscosity: Introduction

 Torsion, non-metricity, and curvature are all important aspects of metric space connectivity.
-Torsion and non-metricity are not possible in Einstein's standard General Relativity.
+Torsion and non-metricity are zero in Einstein's standard General Relativity.
 The equivalence principle states that gravity has a geometric aspect, thus we must consider the various ways it could have a similar geometry.
 General relativity can be represented as a flat spacetime with an asymmetric connection metric.
 Torsional forces control gravitational forces in this teleparallel formulation.
-Our simplified general relativity model uses non-metricity to describe gravity on a flat, uniform spacetime without curvature, as cited in sources \cite{ref22,ref23,ref24}.
+Our simplified general relativity model uses non-metricity to describe gravity on a flat, uniform spacetime without curvature, as discussed in sources \cite{ref21,ref22,ref23}.
 The essential assumptions of this geometrical interpretation ensure the future of modified gravity.
 For example, changing the scalar values for curvature, torsion, and non-metricity in general relativity formulations to arbitrary functions opens up new possibilities for modified gravity theories.
-New gravity models, especially those based on $f(T)$ \cite{ref25,ref26,ref27} and $f(R)$ \cite{ref28,ref29,ref30}, are becoming popular.
-This essay will focus on the less well-known $f(Q)$ theories, which were first introduced in \cite{ref23}.
-A recent research by J. Baltran et al. focuses on cosmological topics in $f(Q)$ geometry \cite{ref31}.
-Harko et al. \cite{ref32} used a power-law function to study matter coupling in $f(Q)$ gravity, and a wide review on $f(Q)$ gravity is given in \cite{refH1}.
-A recent study \cite{ref36} discovered that the $\Lambda$CDM model may be represented by the equation $f(Q)=Q+\alpha$, where $\alpha$ is a positive value.
+New gravity models, especially those based on $f(T)$ \cite{ref24,ref25,ref26} and $f(R)$ \cite{ref27,ref28,ref29}, are becoming popular.
+This study will focus on the less well-known $f(Q)$ theories, which were first introduced in \cite{ref22}.
+A recent research by J. Baltran et al. focuses on cosmological topics in $f(Q)$ geometry \cite{ref30}.
+Harko et al. \cite{ref31} used a power-law function to study matter coupling in $f(Q)$ gravity, and a wide review on $f(Q)$ gravity is given in \cite{ref32}.
+A recent study \cite{ref33} discovered that the $\Lambda$CDM model may be represented by the equation $f(Q)=Q+\alpha$, where $\alpha$ is a positive value.
 In the early universe, strings had more mass than particles, but large strings eventually took over.
-Our latest study studied the string cosmological model with a constant equation of state parameter, as reported in \cite{ref37,ref38,ref91}.\\
+Our latest work have presented the string cosmological model with a constant equation of state parameter in $f(Q)$ gravity theory, as reported in \cite{ref34,ref35,ref36}.
+Recently, some dark energy models in $f(Q)$ theory with $\Lambda$CDM are well discussed in \cite{n1,n2,n3,n4,n5}\\